DJ-Ben-DJB/PRD-LRP-PD-DOCS/docs/Medical-Guide/HandlingDeceased.md

 - Ensure Scene Safety: Make sure law enforcement has cleared the area if it was a crime or active shooter scene.
 - Assess the Situation: Check for signs of life (pulse, breathing, responsiveness).
    - If no vital signs are detected and it's clear the character is beyond revival, move to Step 2.
-   - If the player uses '/me' or OOC chat to indicate a permadeath (e.g., '/me has passed away permanently'), confirm that this is a permadeath and proceed.
+   - If the player uses `/me` or OOC chat to indicate a permadeath (e.g., '/me has passed away permanently'), confirm that this is a permadeath and proceed.

 ## Confirm Permadeath

 Verify OOCly if Needed:

 - Use '/me' or dm them on discord to confirm:
-**"/me Would patient be resuscitated?"**
+`/me Would patient be resuscitated?`

 If confirmed: